Living together in new ways during COVID-19: undergraduate student success and engagement

 Residence Hall Kitchenettes: Keep It Clean, Keep It Open

 The use of residence hall kitchenettes is a privilege.
 If residents keep it clean and disinfected, they can remain open.
 Refrigerators, stoves, ovens and microwaves will be available for use in floor lounge kitchenettes if residents demonstrate the ability to adhere to cleaning and disinfecting requirements.
 Sinks are to be used for the washing of dirty dishes only.
 However, because sinks can be a source of infection, residents should avoid placing cleaned dishes directly on counter surfaces.
 Students are expected to put their cleaned dishes back in their rooms and spray and wipe down with disinfectant all areas of the sink after each use.
 This should be done immediately following usage of the sink.
 There is to be no storage of dishes, plastic or silverware, cups, etc. in the kitchenette area.
 For health and safety reasons, residents should not share dishes, drinking glasses, cups, or eating utensils.
 If needed, students are strongly encouraged to use disposable food service items (preferably recyclable products).

 For the first two weeks of classes, there is no visitation.
 Students must not enter a floor or apartment or house if they do not reside there.
-If the campus remains free of COVID-19 cases after two weeks, visitation will resume with modified parameters outlined below.
+If the campus remains free of COVID-19 cases after two weeks, parameters will be reevaluated and—if determined safe to do so--may resume with modified parameters below:

 - Residential students may visit fellow residential students.
 Both the hosts and visiting residential students must wear protective cloth masks during the duration of the visit.

 - Until further notice, no off-campus visitors are permitted in university residences, including commuters and student family members.

 - Residential student visitors cannot have had COVID-19 symptoms nor been exposed to someone with the virus within two weeks prior to the visit.